Zeuxis (wrestler): Lucha Libre AAA Worldwide (2018)

 On June 26, 2018 Zeuxis was announced as working for Lucha Libre AAA Worldwide, representing the Liga Elite alongside a number of other independent wrestlers.
 On July 21, 2018, at AAA vs. Elite, Zeuxis made her debut in AAA teaming with Lady Maravilla and Keira, losing to the team of Faby Apache, La Hiedra and Vanilla.

 WWE (2018)

 On July 25, 2018 it was announced that Zeuxis will be a participant of the 2018 Mae Young Classic.
 She made it to the second round, defeating Aerial Monroe before losing to Io Shirai.

+Return to CMLL (2023–present)

+On February 10, 2023, Zeuxis made her return to CMLL, teaming up with Stephanie Vaquer to defeat Marcela and Princesa Sugehit.
+On March 21, Zeuxis and Vaquer defeated Las Chicas Indomables La Jarochita and Lluvia to become the inaugural Occidente Women's Tag Team Champions.
+On September 16, at the CMLL 90th Anniversary Show, they defeated Las Chicas Indomables again, this time to become the inaugural CMLL World Women's Tag Team Champions.
+On July 10, 2024, it was announced that Vaquer was departing CMLL, with both the CMLL World Women's Championship and CMLL World Women's Tag Team Championships being vacated in the process.
+On September 13 at the CMLL 91st Anniversary Show, Zeuxis defeated Willow Nightingale to win the CMLL World Women's Championship.
+On June 18, 2025, at Grand Slam Mexico, Zeuxis lost her title to Mercedes Moné, ending her reign at 278 days.

 Personal life

 Zeuxis was born in San Juan, Puerto Rico.
 During high school she studied music, but later became interested in physical rehabilitation and through that began working as a paramedic.
 She works both for the Mexican Red Cross and a Mexican Children's hospital.
 When she made her debut in 2008 she stopped working as a full-time paramedic but often helps her fellow wrestlers with their injuries and physical rehabilitation due to her background and experience.
 Her background also helped her deal with having her leg broken during a match with Goya Kong.